luolingqi/Mouse_WES_Somatic_Pipeline/README.md

   nohup sh step1_preprocessing.sh DATA_PATH PROJECT SUBJECT SAMPLE READGROUP 2>&1 >nohup_step1_SAMPLE.log &

   .OPTIONS.
-  DATA_PATH  a root directory of the entire study, required        e.g. /home/luol2/lingqi_workspace/Projects/Ben_Projects PROJECT    a project name, required                              e.g. WES_mouse_Project_10212_E SUBJECT    a subject name if any                                 e.g. any name here, if no, just use '.'
+  DATA_PATH  a root directory of the entire study, required.             e.g. /home/luol2/lingqi_workspace/Projects/Ben_Projects
+  PROJECT    a project name, required.                                   e.g. WES_mouse_Project_10212_E SUBJECT    a subject name if any.                                      e.g. any name here, if no, just use '.'
-  SAMPLE     a sample name, required                               e.g. Sample_CT26CDDP_M1_IGO_10212_E_13
+  SAMPLE     a sample name, required.                                    e.g. Sample_CT26CDDP_M1_IGO_10212_E_13 READGROUP  a read group ID for the sample in fastq file, required.     e.g. HMVGLDRXX.2

+  # Mutect2 calling & VEP annotation
+  nohup sh step2_Mutect2_VEP.sh DATA_PATH PROJECT SUBJECT SAMPLE 2>&1 >nohup_step2_SAMPLE.log &

+  .OPTIONS.
+  Same as the options in step 1, except READGROUP is not required here

 ```

+# Versioning
+For the versions available, see the tags on this repository.